Aosana/Brii/README.md

 ## Skyrim: Anniversary Edition (AE)

 Brii requires the _**full**_ Anniversary Edition of The Elder Scrolls V: Skyrim.
 If you have The Elder Scrolls V: Skyrim Special Edition, then you can purchase the Anniversary Edition upgrade [here](https://store.steampowered.com/app/1746860/The_Elder_Scrolls_V_Skyrim_Anniversary_Upgrade/).
 If you do not yet own The Elder Scrolls V: Skyrim Special Edition, then you can buy the entirety of The Elder Scrolls V: Skyrim Anniversary Edition [here](https://store.steampowered.com/sub/626153).
-Please ensure that your game is up-to-date before attempting to install Brii!
+Please ensure that your game is up-to-date and in English before attempting to install Brii!

 # Installation